“The quality of care here is tremendous. There are absolutely no problems with this facility…” CEO Jim Raggio in the Lompoc Record on 5/15/17.

 After the patient became comatose a helicopter was called for an emergency flight to Santa Barbara Cottage Hospital.

 The failure to detect the patient’s infection for nearly 3 days raises questions about the CEO’s claim that there are absolutely no problems with this facility.
-Did the staff actually review results from blood tests?
-How could such a severe infection go unnoticed for nearly three days?
+Did the staff review results from blood tests?
+How could a severe infection go unnoticed for nearly three days?

 To respect patient privacy the name has been redacted from the Santa Barbara Superior Court Complaint for Damages.